Dyutighosh/MPC-based-RTP-Protocol/README.md

 # MPC-based-RTP-Protocol

-The Repo contains a Proof Of Concept (POC) implementation of our paper titled "Multi-Party Computation based Stable and Highly Accurate Real Time Pricing"
+The Repo contains a Proof Of Concept (POC) implementation of our paper titled "Precision and Privacy: Advancing Real-Time Pricing in Smart Grids with Secure Computation"

 The folders "Graphs" and "Outputs" contain all the results of the paper.